Chewwi7/Intro-to-Software-Engineering-Project/Project Planning/Technology Selection.md

 ## Storage Plan

 We'll be storing our data using JSON.
 It's easy to read and write, has excellent web integration, and has a great number of resources and libraries available for us to receive guidance from.
-It's also in-demand in today's job market, so we believe it would be worth while to learn.
+It's also in demand in today's job market, so we believe it would be worthwhile to learn.